toddbranch/ECE382/notes/L1/skills_review.md

 <br>
 <br>

+Due Date: **Beginning of Class (BOC), Lesson 3**

+**Authorized Resources**

+This review is **individual effort** and willbe counted as a quiz grade.
+You may seek help from any instructor and reference any publication in its completion.
+You may **not** reference ECE382 skills reviews from previous years.
+Normal documentation is required.

 ## Part 1: Software

 Install the Code Composer Studio (CCS) Integrated Development Environment (IDE) using the instructions from [Computer Exercise 1](/ECE382/labs/compex1/index.html) - the "Installing Code Composer Studio (CCS)" block .
 Do not do anything else from the computer exercise.